Samsung/Tizen.NET/_posts/2019-04-15-how-to-use-the-GalaxyWatch-sensors.md

 toc_label: Contents
 ---

-Many developers have been asking how to use the sensor feature on the `GalaxyWatch`.
-There may be not enough information about using sensors.
-Therefore, I would like to introduce what sensors are supported for the `GalaxyWatch` and how the developers can use them easily.
+Many developers have asked how to use sensor features on Galaxy Watch.
+This post introduces sensors that are supported for Galaxy Watch and how developers can use them.

 ## Environment

-### Target Devices
+### Target devices
-The following `Samsung wearables` are available for using the `Tizen.NET` nuget package which includes the sensor feature.
+The following Samsung wearables can be used with the Tizen.NET NuGet package:

+- [Galaxy Watch][link_watch]<br/>
+- [Galaxy Watch Active][link_watch_active]
-> [Gear S3][link_gear_s3] (4.0 or later)<br/>
+- [Gear S3][link_gear_s3] (4.0 or later)<br/>
-> [Gear Sport][link_gear_sport] (4.0 or later)<br/>
+- [Gear Sport][link_gear_sport] (4.0 or later)<br/>
-> [Galaxy Watch][link_watch]<br/>
-> [Galaxy Watch Active][link_watch_active]

-According to the device specification, the following 5 sensors are supported.

-> Accelerometer, Barometer, Gyro, HR, and Light sensors
+According to the device specification, the Accelerometer, Barometer, Gyro, HR, and Light sensors are supported.

-### Nuget Package

-[Tizen.NET][link_tizenfx] nuget package which is a set of device APIs is what you want to refer on your application to use the sensor feature.
-When developing wearable applications, you just need to refer [Tizen.Wearable.CircularUI][link_circlular] nuget package because it is already referring `Tizen.NET`.
+### Tizen .NET NuGet package

-`Tizen.Wearable.CircularUI` provides the Xamarin.Forms extension controls which fit perfectly for the wearables.
+To use sensor features on Galaxy Watch and other wearable applications, refer to the [Tizen.NET][link_tizenfx] NuGet package.
+The `Tizen.Wearable.CircularUI` provides the Xamarin.Forms extension controls, which are used for wearables.

-> Installing `Tizen.Wearable.CircularUI` is enough for your wearable application.

 ```cs
 <PackageReference Include="Tizen.Wearable.CircularUI" Version="1.1.0" />
 ```

-![nuget][img_nuget]
+![NuGet][img_nuget]

 ### APIs

-The `Tizen.NET` nuget package contains the `Tizen.Sensor` namespace which provides the sensor API.
+The Tizen.NET NuGet package contains the `Tizen.Sensor` namespace, which provides the sensor API.

-You can find the API class that matches the sensor you want to use on the following table.
+In the following table, find the API class that matches the sensor you want to use:

 |  Sensor name  |    Class name    |
 |:-------------:|:----------------:|